- If you or someone you know is in need of assistance, please visit our Help for Texans page.

 Five-percent of CSBG funds, referred to as State Discretionary Funds, are utilized by the State to provide disaster relief to areas of the State impacted by natural or man-made disasters, to provide funds for the provision of training and technical assistance to CSBG eligible entities, to provide funds for entities providing services to low-income migrant seasonal farm worker and Native American populations; to fund statewide initiatives, to fund innovative and demonstration projects which assist low-income persons overcome barriers to attaining self-sufficiency; and to fund other projects/initiatives, including providing funds to CSBG eligible entities for self-sufficiency projects and/or to provide funds for outstanding performance.

-The State of Texas FFY 2012 and FFY 2013 CSBG State Application and Plan (PDF) was submitted for review and approved by the Texas Department of Housing and Community Affairs Board of Directors and the U.S. Department of Health and Human Services.
-The State Plan describes the planned use of CSBG funds and distribution of pass-through funds, state administration funds, and state discretionary funds.
+The State of Texas Federal Fiscal Year (FFY) 2014 and FFY 2015 Community Services Block Grant (CSBG) State Application and Plan (the State Plan) was approved by the Texas Department of Housing and Community Affairs Board of Directors and submitted to the U.S. Department of Health and Human Services (USHHS).
+The State Plan describes the State's activities and the planned use of CSBG funds and distribution of pass-through funds, state administration funds, and state discretionary funds.
+USHHS approved the State Plan September 2013.
+Download the State Plan (PDF)